 Once placed on exclusion (first or second occasion), students have the opportunity to make themselves eligible for continued enrollment in the fall semester by earning a total of 12 credit hours at Wofford with a 2.50 or better during Summer I and II OR who complete less than 12 credit hours, but are able to improve their cumulative GPA to the probationary level or higher.
 Students who are eligible for continued enrollment will be placed on academic probation until they regain good standing by earning a cumulative GPA of a 2.00 or better.
 Although excluded students may regain good academic standing through successful work in summer session, they lose their priority for residence hall rooms and for financial aid when they are excluded.

 Wofford will not accept credit for any coursework undertaken at another institution during the time the student is on academic exclusion.
 Students on exclusion and wanting to take coursework elsewhere are required to return to Wofford and regain good standing (a cumulative GPA of 2.00 or better) prior to receiving approval to complete coursework at another institution.
 Students who are ready to return after serving their academic exclusion must apply for readmission through the Office of the Registrar.

-Permanent exclusion from the college is a very serious matter which is considered only after thorough deliberation among the Provost, the Registrar, the student concerned, and the student’s faculty adviser.
+Students who reach the GPA exclusion level for a third time, may be issued a permanent exclusion from the college.
+Permanent exclusion from the college is a very serious matter which is considered only after thorough deliberation among the Academic Standing Committee, the student concerned, and the student’s faculty adviser.
 No specific regulations, therefore, are prescribed for those situations in which permanent exclusion might be a possibility.